Course Syllabus Fall 2015

 Lecture: MWF 10:00 am - 10:50 am in SH 30

-Textbook: Engineering Mechanics: Statics (7th edition), by J. L. Meriam and L. G. Kraige Publisher: Wiley, ISBN 0-470-61473-0.
+Textbook: Access to WileyPLUS (includes access to the e-Book) for Engineering Mechanics: Statics, by J. L. Meriam, L. G. Kraige and J. N. Bolton (8th ed.).
+Publisher: Wiley, ISBN: 978-1-118-80733-0.
 There are many different versions of this textbook, (Hardcover, Softcover, Binder Pages and e-Book) all are acceptable.
+Older editions of the textbook can also be used.

 Tools: Scientific calculator, ruler or straight edge and protractor.